The 10 Best Suburbs to Live in CANBERRA, ACT: Reviewed and Ranked in 2024

 Gungahlin, a rapidly growing suburb in Canberra, is witnessing a surge in infrastructure projects and new developments, significantly transforming its landscape.
 This growth has led to an expansion in amenities, including more shops and services, catering to the increasing population.
 The suburb is also enhancing its community appeal with the development of new parks and recreational areas, fostering a strong community vibe.

-Gungahlin’s recent developments have brought about a mix of positive changes, like expanded amenities and enhanced community spaces, while also presenting challenges such as congestion that need to be addressed to sustain its growth and livability.
+Gungahlin’s recent developments have brought about a mix of positive changes, like expanded amenities and enhanced community spaces, while also presenting challenges such as congestion that need to be addressed to sustain its growth and liveability.

 Interested in Gungahlin?